Deutsche-Digitale-Bibliothek/ddb-virtualexhibitions-docs-litfass/README.md

 # ddb-virtualexhibitions-docs-litfass
-Online documentation for the "Leporello" theme of the virtual exhibition curation platform "DDBstudio" of Deutsche Digitale Bibliothek
+Online documentation for the "Leporello" theme of the virtual exhibition curation platform "DDBstudio" of Deutsche Digitale Bibliothek.